The Four Horsemen | An Overview

 When we talk about the four horsemen during couples counseling, we're not talking about the apocalypse.
-We're talking about four styles of communication that, when present within relationships, predict the eventual dissolution of that relationship.
+We're talking about four styles of communication that, when present within relationships (and especially conflict), predict the eventual dissolution of that relationship.

-One of our favorite things about relationship counseling is that for every 'problem,' there's a 'solution.'
+One of our favorite things about marriage counseling and couples therapy is that for every 'problem,' there's a 'solution.'
 With that said, it's not up to the counselor to 'fix' the relationship.
-Each party in the relationship has a high level of responsibility for engaging in the process and for maintaining the changes made.
+I would go so far as to say that it has little, if anything, to do with the counselor.
+Yes, obviously, the counselor is there to help you and your partner learn how to really connect, fight, and feel understood, but counselors can’t force anybody to actually do the work.
+That’s what I’m trying to get at by saying it’s not up to the counselor to ‘fix’ the relationship.
+Ultimately, each party in the relationship has a high level of responsibility for engaging in the process and for maintaining the changes made.

 Why do I need couples counseling for this?